Canary release

 LATESTtraffic to 0% - Deploy new feature code in the

-LATESTtraffic to 10% and version 1 traffic to 90%, starting gray verification. - Adjust the traffic ratio or perform rollback based on the verification results
+LATESTtraffic to 10% and version 1 traffic to 90% to start canary testing - Adjust the traffic ratio or perform a rollback based on the verification results

 Operation Guide